stefanoborini/book-modelviewcontroller/01_from_smartui_to_traditional_mvc/05_model.md

 the application's domain, their mechanism of operation and cooperation.
 Model objects can represent, for example,

-   - An interface to a database, filesystem, or low level driver
+   - An interface to a database, filesystem, low level driver, hardware machine
-   - Access to a computational backend
+   - Access to a computational backend.
    - Proxies for a remote service
    - A representation of business entities such as weather forecast in a specific area, people's details in a phonebook, tracks information in a music CD, student grades
    - In some designs, graphical state of the GUI, such as selected items, or the X-axis scale of a plot.
+   - A running process.

 When implemented, a Model can go from a dictionary-like of key/value pairs to a complex network of objects with well defined interfaces.
 Regardless of the